 There are so many people purporting themselves as gluten-free bread baking experts, but the truth is, we’re all just trying to figure this stuff out.

-Baking gluten-free bread from scratch – and one that actually tastes decent – isn’t for the faint of heart.
+Baking bread from scratch – and one that actually tastes decent – isn’t for the faint of heart.

 I’ve tried many recipes, and I’ve had many misses.
 One top of that, I constantly feel like I have to shop for tons of different flours and ingredients.
 I’ve had enough of spending money on expensive flours with no guarantees of success.